Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations.Authoring/README.md

 #### Create a client using Azure Active Directory authentication

 You can also create a `AnalyzeConversationAuthoring` using Azure Active Directory (AAD) authentication.
 Your user or service principal must be assigned the "Cognitive Services Language Reader" role.
-Using the [DefaultAzureCredential] you can authenticate a service using Managed Identity or a service principal, authenticate as a developer working on an application, and more all without changing code.
+Using the [DefaultAzureCredential] you can authenticate a service using Managed Identity or a service principal, authenticate as a developer working on an application, and more, all without changing code.

 Before you can use the `DefaultAzureCredential`, or any credential type from [Azure.Identity][azure_identity], you'll first need to [install the Azure.Identity package][azure_identity_install].